vodik/router-formula/README.md

 encoded here:

 - The firewall (nftables) and a clamp-mss-to-pmtu hack for pppoe
-- Split-horizon DNS for my domain for internal naming (and dynamic dns)
+- DNS entries.
+For example, ns1.vodik.xyz is currently hard coded
 - IPv6 support through DHCP prefix delegation (dhcpcd-pd)
 - Dynamic DNS support with a hook in pppoe to update DigitalOcean DNS
 - Enabling usbnet